 - If your fur kid developed paw infections, they need to be treated with antibiotics or antiseptics and socks or gloves need to be used to allow the fur kid’s feet to heal.
 Because those infections are the result of licking – not the cause of licking – they will return if the underlying urge to lick is not solved.
 Giving antibiotics for more than 14 days or repeating them frequently is not a good idea.

-- If advanced age has slowed your fur kid down, consider a weight loss program and our Honeyvale Rebound herbal solution to relief the pain of arthritis, if x-rays confirm that problem.
+- If advanced age has slowed your fur kid down, consider a weight loss program and herbal solutions to relief the pain of arthritis, if x-rays confirm that problem.
 Anti-histamines are generally ineffective in discouraging paw licking.
 When they do have a positive effect, it is probably due to the general sedation (sleepiness) that they produce.
 Ask your veterinarian for the appropriate dose and frequency if you choice to use.
 Tranquillizers and sedatives will also sedate your fur kid, make it lick less and sleep more.
 But with time, medications of that type tend to become less effective.
 Probably more effective than anti-histamines is a foot-bath containing baking soda.
 Prepare a thick paste by using a 50/50 mix of baking soda and water.
 Apply to affected areas of your fur kids’ skin, leave for 20 minutes, and then rinse off.
 Alternatively add one cup of baking soda to your fur kids’ bath water if he is itching all over.
 Track your fur kid through it when you come in from a walk to removed pollen and irritants.
 Then pat their feet dry.